jfinancial/cheatsheets/js_web/JS_Basics.md

 </pre>

 ### Functions Declarations, default parameters
-- Functions are declared  using the `function` keyword:
+- Functions are declared  using the `function` keyword and the name of the function can be returned getting [`.name` property](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/name):
   <pre>
     function greet(name){
        console.log(`hello ${name}`);